bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 {% endhighlight %}

-The <code>merge-chans</code> function merges the signal values from all the channels passed to it into a single channel.
+The <code>merge-chans</code> function merges the signal values from all the channel args passed to it into a single channel.
 The
 <code>filter-chan</code> creates a channel that only passes on signals
-that meet the condition of the predicate.
+that meet the condition of a predicate.

-With these tools we can easily filter out all the events that we don't want to respond to.
+With these tools we can easily filter out all the message values that we don't want to respond to.
 Essentially eating any unwanted signals.

 {% highlight clojure %}
 (defn example2-loop [start-state]